mdgspace/trianglify/DOCUMENTATION.md

 Welcome to the Trianglify documentation!
-Here's is the ultimate guide to use Trianglify in your app.
+Here's the ultimate guide to use Trianglify in your app.

 # Documentation
 ## Contents